-Within the parameters listed below (see the next several headings), individuals who are full-time, part-time, adjunct, and retired faculty members and staff members affiliated with a Tribal College or University are eligible to apply.
-Only those institutions recognized by the Department of Education and listed at http://www.aihec.org/who-we-serve/TCUmap.cfm are eligible.
+Within the parameters listed below (see the next several headings), individuals who are full-time, part-time, adjunct, and retired faculty members and staff members affiliated with Hispanic-Serving Institutions, as defined and determined by the U.S. Department of Education at the time of application, are eligible to apply.